PavelSozonov/JodaTimeTesting/README.md

 ```
 Depending on the contributor.

-The name of the test classe must begin from "Test".
+The name of the test classe **must** begin from "Test".

-If you added the new tests, you can check that it is work by the command:
+If you added the new test, you can check that it is work by the command:
 `mvn test`

-If the new tests is correct, then you can regenerate PIT report, and check if the mutants were killed.
+If the new test is correct, then you can regenerate PIT report, and check if the mutants were killed.

 ##### Work with JDart
 In order to test some function with JDart you should prepare two things: